Gujarat HC on abortion plea: invocation of Manusmriti

 There have been multiple judgments in the previous year where the minor rape survivor who was pregnant over 24 weeks were granted permission from to the respective courts to undergo the termination of pregnancy.

 4. In July 2022, The Delhi High Court granted permission for a minor rape survivor to have her pregnancy medically terminated after 26 weeks.
 The court reasoned that if she had to endure the burden of motherhood at such a young age, her agony and suffering would be made even worse.
 According to Justice Yashwant Varma, forcing the petitioner to experience the pregnancy would leave a lasting psychological scar on her and seriously harm her mental health.
-The judge stated that the court could not imagine a more serious violation of her right to life and the replica uhren emotional and physical suffering she would have to go through if she were made to shoulder the demanding responsibilities of motherhood was inconceivable.
+The judge stated that the court could not imagine a more serious violation of her right to life and the emotional and physical suffering she would have to go through if she were made to shoulder the demanding responsibilities of motherhood was inconceivable.

 5. In August 2022, the Kerala High Court authorised the medical termination of a minor rape survivor's 28-week pregnancy based on the findings of a medical board that had examined the girl and concluded that the "anguish caused by continuation of the pregnancy can be presumed to cause a grave injury to the mental health of the 14-year old girl."